 Sir Tain and the Peasant’s Sword

-A coherent and strenuous allegory of Christian grace that is demonstrated not just in sacrificial death but also in community life.
+A coherent and well paced allegory of Christian grace that is demonstrated not just in sacrificial death but also in community life.
 The writing is mature, inventive and polished.

 An extract from Sir Tain and the Peasant’s Sword